vulk29/Solving_BP_R/content/tutorials/tutorial4/_index.md

 install_course("Exploratory_Data_Analysis")
 swirl()
 ```
+Once you are done with these, solve Exercises 1 and 2 from page 48 in Doing data science.

 * 3. Fill in the survey
 * 4. Zoom meeting starts at 12.
 There will be time for questions, debugging and discussions.